syncfusion-content/winui-docs/winui/Chart/Axis.md

 **MultipleRows**

-This option is used to move the labels to next row if it intersects .The following code demonstrates the MultipleRows option in [`LabelIntersectAction`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_LabelIntersectAction).
+This option is used to move the labels to next row if it intersects.
+The following code demonstrates the MultipleRows option in [`LabelIntersectAction`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_LabelIntersectAction).

 {% tabs %}